 Solution: Clean the outdoor unit regularly to give your condenser ample room to breathe.
 Remove weed and debris surrounding the unit and hose it down to remove caked-up dirt.
 Do not forget to shut off the power before cleaning.

 Solution: Check if the fan motor has to be replaced or just needs a good cleaning.
-If it is still going, but with speed reduced, call a professional service person and have it checked.
+If it is still going, but with speed reduced, call a professional service person that specializes in AC Repair In Phoenix, AZ and have it checked.
 For dirty blades, you can clean away any debris and dirt using a vacuum and a soft cloth.

 Solution: Install an overflow switch.
 It shuts down the entire system once a water leak is detected, saving you a lot of stress.
 Call your AC specialist so they can inspect the ducts, do repairs and block holes if there are any.